collective/collective.exportimport/README.rst

 This will modify the data during export:

 * Drop unused data (e.g. `next_item` and `components`)
-* Remove all relationfields
+* Remove all relation fields
-* Change some fieldnames that changed between AT and DX
+* Change some field names that changed between Archetypes and Dexterity

   * ``excludeFromNav`` → ``exclude_from_nav``
   * ``allowDiscussion`` → ``allow_discussion``